 - Initiate the Exporter.
 From the client computer that was set up in Step 1 in the Prerequisites for Google Vault Migrations section of this guide, open an administrative command prompt, navigate to your install directory, and run the upload command.
 Example command: C:\\Users\\USERPROFILE\\Desktop>GoogleVaultExport.lnk -process-start-args "COMMAND" Important: Refer to the following Knowledge Base article for more details on the syntax of this command: KB004975.

 - Note: You have the option to upload these to a specific Azure data center.
-This is done by either using the UploaderWiz optional parameter of azurelocation=gov, ger or china; or by using AZCopy and specifying the URL (refer to this TechNet article for more information).
+This is done by using the UploaderWiz optional parameter of azurelocation=gov, ger or china.
 KB004975

 - Create the customer.
 KB005421